 There’s something to be said for the ability to see, touch, and feel something tangible to figure out how it works.
 This is especially true for houses and it’s something you just can’t get from a flat floorplan.

 To this day it’s one of my favorite houses, but we sure had a few missteps along the way.
 This is a classic ‘do as I say (now) not what I did (then)’ with no sugar coating allowed.

 We settled on a plan for this flagship cottage… lot 1 of 4, cottage 1 of 9, would be 900 square feet, 2 bedrooms and 1 bathroom with an open living space.
 And a front porch for rock’n and a back porch for chill’n of course.

 Whoa there’s a lot to getting mobilized.
 The paperwork for permitting is a bit tedious but obviously necessary.
 Having gone through this drawn out process, I now easily see why general contractors get paid so much!

 Foundation and framing are the two biggies.
 If you don’t get that right, well… just get it right.
 Getting either wrong is simply not an option.

 The trick is to find a happy medium between trendy and timeless.

 Thanks to those of you that have followed us along the way.
 Writing this series has pushed me out of my comfort zone for sure, but sometimes that’s what you need in order to grow.
 It’s as if my writing evolved right along with the houses.

 Our story is far from a fairytale, but the lessons we have learned throughout these “chapters” will carry us through our next endeavors.
-We’re excited to build two more of our own homes soon, and I’ll be working with Coastal Heritage Construction on selections for two others.
+We’re excited to build two more of our own homes soon with our GC buddy Jeffrey, and I’ll be working with Coastal Heritage Construction on selections for two others.